Gross, Operational, and Net Profit (Differences)

 Profit

 Operational profit or EBITDA doesn’t include depreciation, amortization or interest.
 These three expenses are a function of capital financing.
-The purchase of fixed and intangible assets are depreciated and amortized over time.
-Most of these assets are financed and the interest to service that debt is also a capital cost.
-From operational profit capital costs are subtracted and the business has its profit, not net profit, but profit.
+The purchase of fixed and intangible assets is depreciated and amortized over time.
+Most of these assets are financed, and the interest to service that debt is also a capital cost.
+From operational profit, capital costs are subtracted, and the business has its profit, not net profit, but profit.
 Three are still three more sets of costs a business may incur to get the final net profit.

 Net Profit